-3.3.2.
-Demand estimation
+3.3.2 Demand Estimation

-Step 3 of the traffic characterization process uses the geographical traffic model defined in step 1 for the estimation of the teletraffic demand per unit area element.
+Step 3 of the traffic characterization process uses the geographical traffic model defined in Step 1 for the estimation of the teletraffic demand per unit area element.
 The computed traffic values are stored in the traffic matrix.
-To obtain the traffic value on a certain unit area element, the procedure first determines the traffic factors valid for this element and then computes the matrix entry by applying equation (4).
+To obtain the traffic value on a certain unit area element, the procedure first determines the traffic factors valid for

-3.3.3.
-Demand node generation
+3.3.3 Demand Node Generation

-The generation of the demand nodes in step 4 of the characterization process is performed by a clustering method.
+The generation of the demand nodes in Step 4 of the characterization process is performed by a clustering method.
 Clustering algorithms are distinguished into two classes:

-- 1. Partitional clustering methods, which try to construct taxonomies between the properties of the data points, and - 2.
-Hierarchical clustering methods which derive the cluster centers by the agglomeration of input values.
+- a) partitional clustering methods, which try to construct taxonomies between the properties of the data points, and - b) hierarchical clustering methods which derive the cluster centers by the agglomeration of input values.

-The algorithm proposed in this article for the demand generation is a recursive partitional clustering method.
-It is based on the idea to divide the service area until the teletraffic of every tessellation piece is below a threshold $\theta$ .
+The algorithm proposed for the demand generation is a recursive partitional clustering method.
+It is based on the idea to divide the service area until the teletraffic of every tessellation piece is below a threshold δ .
 Thus, the algorithm constructs a sequence of bisections of the service region.
 The demand node location is the center of gravity of the traffic weight of the tessellation pieces.

-The demand node generation algorithm is shown in algorithm 2.
-The function $left_area()$ divides the area into two rectangles with the same teletraffic and returns the left part of the bisection.
-The function right\area() returns the right piece.
-In every recursion step, the orientation of the partitioning line is rotated by 90°.
-The recursion stops, if every rectangle represents a traffic amount less than the minimal
+The demand node generation algorithm is shown in Algorithm 1.
+The function left_area() divides the area into two rectangles with the same teletraffic and returns the left part of the bisection.
+The function right_area() returns the right piece.
+In every recursion step, the orientation of the partitioning line is turned by 90°.
+The recursion stops, if every rectangle represents a traffic amount less than the minimal quantization value δ .
+The function traffic() evaluates the amount of expected teletraffic demand in the area.